andkov/Longitudinal_Models_of_Religiosity_NLSY97/Scripts/Questions/Removing_NA/Removing_NA_from_distributions_ggplot.md

 values from the calculation of the total of responses and look at percentages that each response was endorsed at each time point.

-### The question is

-what can be done produce the graph i just described? and do it most efficiently?
-I tried na.rm=TRUE in various places, but it didn't go the trick.
-Any ideas?

     ds<- dsL
     p<-ggplot(subset(ds, !is.na(attendF)), aes(x=yearF, fill=attendF))
     p<-p+ geom_bar(position="fill")